-The person filling this position will have strong attention to detail.
+The person filling this position will have a strong attention to detail.
 The successful candidate will possess strong communication and influencing skills.
-This person will also be self-directed but thrive in an environment where consultation and collaboration leads to superior outcomes.
+This person will also be self-directed, but thrive in an environment where consultation and collaboration leads to superior outcomes.

 Specific responsibilities will include, but not be limited to, the following:

-• Assists in the performance of Test & Balance measurements.
+- Assists in performance of Test & Balance measurements.